Stacktape

 Writing directives

-• Custom directives can return primitive values, objects or arrays.
-If the returned value is an object, you can access it using the dot notation: $GetBooks().books.Dune.
+You can write custom directives in Javascript, Typescript, or Python.
+They can return primitive values, objects, or arrays.
+If a directive returns an object, you can access its properties using dot notation (e.g., $GetBooks().books.Dune).

-• You can write directives using Javascript (ES2020) and Typescript.
-The code will be automatically transpiled.
+You can write directives in Javascript (ES2020) and Typescript.
+The code is automatically transpiled.
+Your directive can return a promise, which will be automatically awaited.

 export const getDbInstanceSize = (stage: string) => {